Emmaus: Roman period

 Josephus Flavius mentions Emmaus in his writings several times.
-He speaks about the destruction of Emmaus by the Romans in the year 4 bc.
-The importance of the city was recognized by the Emperor Vespasian, who established a fortified camp there in ad 68 to house the fifth ("Macedonian") legion, populating it with 800 veterans, though this may refer to Qalunya rather than Emmaus Nicopolis.
+He speaks about the destruction of Emmaus by the Romans in 4 BC.
+The importance of the city was recognized by the Emperor Vespasian, who established a fortified camp there in AD 68 to house the fifth ("Macedonian") legion, populating it with 800 veterans, though this may refer to Qalunya rather than Emmaus Nicopolis.
 Archaeological works indicate that the town was cosmopolitan, with a mixed Jewish, pagan and Samaritan population.
-In ad 130 or 131, the city was destroyed by an earthquake.
+In AD 130 or 131, the city was destroyed by an earthquake.
 In 132, the ruins of Emmaus fortress were briefly reconstructed by Judean rebels under Simon Bar Kokhba and used as a hideout during the revolt.

 The city of Nicopolis was founded on the ruins of Emmaus in early 3rd century, after Julius Africanus, who said he had interviewed descendants of Jesus' relatives, headed an embassy to Rome and had an interview with the Roman emperor Elagabalus on behalf of Emmaus, then a small Palestinian village (κώμη).
 St. Eusebius writes "Emmaus, whence was Cleopas who is mentioned by the Evangelist Luke.
 Today it is Nicopolis, a famous city of Palestine."
 In 222, a basilica was erected there, which was rebuilt first by the Byzantines and later modified by the Crusaders.

 Archaeological evidence attests to the existence of a Samaritan synagogue at the site: a limestone capital, discovered in secondary use in the floor of a twelfth-century church, is believed to have originally belonged to this synagogue.
 The capital, in a debased Ionic style, bears two inscriptions — one in Hebrew (ברוך שמו לעולם, "Blessed be His Name forever") and the other in Greek (EIC ΘEOC, "One God") — suggesting its function as part of the façade of the synagogue's Holy Ark.

 Byzantine period

-During the Byzantine period Nicopolis became a large city and a bishopric.
-A substantial church complex was erected on the spot where tradition maintained the apparition of the risen Christ had occurred, a site which then became a place of pilgrimage, and whose ruins are still extant.
+During the Byzantine period Nicopolis became a bishopric and a substantial church complex was erected on the spot where tradition maintained the apparition of the risen Christ had occurred, a site which then became a place of pilgrimage, and whose ruins are still extant.